 I’m not that much of a partyer.

 Don’t get me wrong, I have my moments.
 But normally I’m pretty low-key, preferring an intimate dinner party to a raucous evening out on the town.
 But on a trip to Mongolia, I gleefully indulged in one of those aforementioned “moments.”
 And when I say indulged, I mean award-winning indulging.
-The kind that makes you giggle with disbelief and delight to yourself for years to come.
+The kind that makes you giggle with disbelief and delight for years to come.

 What started off as relatively tame tribute, morphed into an impromptu eight-hour dance party I’ll never forget.
 I kid you not, eight hours.
 [Check out the video at the bottom of the page]